JSenpai/require-worker/readme.md

 // Initialise the worker
 // If the 'module' object is passed, then the host calls will use the methods on module.exports
-// If 'exports' does not exist in the object passed, then the object itself will be where the methods are called on. require('requireWorker.js').initModule(module);
+// If 'exports' does not exist in the object passed, then the object itself will be where the methods are called on.
+// This initModule call is not needed if required with option: wrapRequire:true require('requireWorker.js').initModule(module);

 // Some non-function properties